Who Are The Friends of Fred Smith?

 Ruth DeYoung Kohler

-Ruth DeYoung Kohler began her career teaching art in several schools in Beloit, then joined the faculty of the University of Alberta-Calgary (now the University of Calgary), Canada, where she founded the printmaking department.
+Ruth DeYoung Kohler (1941-2020) began her career teaching art in several schools in Beloit, then joined the faculty of the University of Alberta-Calgary (now the University of Calgary), Canada, where she founded the printmaking department.
 In 1968, she was appointed the John Michael Kohler Arts Center’s first assistant director.
 She was named the Arts Center’s third director in 1972 and provided the guiding artistic vision until 2016.
 During her directorship, she founded and built the Arts Center’s collections of the work of vernacular environment builders and self-taught artists.
 She initiated the Arts/Industry program and other residencies that emphasize the creation of new work and meaningful connections between artists and public.
 She took the lead in the development of the Connecting Communities program of collaborations at the Arts Center.
-Ruth is unparalleled in her championing the genre of vernacular art environments and collaborating with Kohler Foundation, Inc. on the landmark preservation of many sites in and beyond Wisconsin.
-She initiated the preservation of the Wisconsin Concrete Park in 1976 and has been one of the Park’s most ardent and generous supporters.
+Ruth was unparalleled in her championing the genre of vernacular art environments and collaborating with Kohler Foundation, Inc. on the landmark preservation of many sites in and beyond Wisconsin.
+She initiated the preservation of the Wisconsin Concrete Park in 1976 and was always one of the Park’s most ardent and generous supporters.

 Anton “Tony” Rajer (1952-2011)